The Rascals (English band)

-The Rascals were an English rock band formed in Hoylake, Merseyside, in 2007.
+The Rascals were an English rock band from the Hoylake, in 2007.
 Their debut album, Rascalize, was released on 23 June 2008.
 In August 2009, it was announced that the lead singer, Miles Kane, left the Rascals to focus on a solo career and the group disbanded.
 Kane later formed the band, the Last Shadow Puppets, with Alex Turner of the Arctic Monkeys.

 History

 Hailing from Hoylake (The Wirral, on Merseyside) in England, The Rascals began as a three person band in September 2007.
 They were signed to Deltasonic Records and played their first gig as support for more well-known bands, including Arctic Monkeys.

 In December 2007, the band released their debut EP, Out of Dreams, which contains their first single of the same name.
 A second single was released on 18 February 2008 called Suspicious Wit.

 The Rascals' debut album, Rascalize, was released on 23 June 2008 (first released on iTunes on 15 June 2008).
 The album's reception was not successful commercially, only peaking at #100 on the UK Albums Chart for one week; however, its release was generally well received by critics.

 The Rascals perform in the film Awaydays, an adaptation of the book by Kevin Sampson.
 In the film, they are seen playing a cover version of the song All That Jazz by Echo & the Bunnymen.
 The track is available on the Soundtrack, released on 18 May 2008.

 On 24 August 2009, lead singer Miles Kane confirmed to NME that he had quit The Rascals.
 Kane stated that he was writing new material and had been in the studio.
 Greg Mighall and Joe Edwards announced they were working on a film project with 'Awaydays' star Liam Boyle.